 The output network this rule should be applied to.
 This is a named network (e.g., 'private') and must be one listed by the command 'rocks list network'.

+'''

 [protocol=string]

+'''

 The protocol associated with the rule.
 For example, "tcp" or "udp".
+To have this firewall rule apply to all protocols, specify the keyword 'all'.